paulanthonywilson/2014blog/pages/stagecoach-mitchell/index.md

 {% stagecoach %}
 {% cctv 1953.10 3 No hands %}

-Mitchell also decided to give me a toot of the horn at this point, for delaying the Stagecoach bus for possibly seconds.
+Mitchell also decided to give me a toot of the horn at this point to protest me delaying the Stagecoach bus, for up to a few seconds.
 Throughout the entire recorded journey, camera 3 shows that Mitchell steered the bus entirely with his right hand.

 To sound the horn, he took his right hand off the wheel: he was steering the bus with no hands, at the start of a dangerous manoeuvre.